kristjanari/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.

-\*\***Summarize feedback you got here.**\*\*
+\*\***Summarize feedback you got here.**\*\* Originally the idea was just to display a red light when an invalid share appears.
+After discussing it in a group the idea evolved.
+The people pointed out that theindicator should display different shades of red and green for the average of the past few shares, then one failure is not dramatic but if many fail in a row the warning becomes more aggressive.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* The light looked more noticable on paper than in reality.
+There are are a lot of lights aroound the desk,  from the monitor, keyboard, computter itself, etc.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* After discovering this we changed the placement of the light to be in a more noticable part of the room, e.g. the cieling or on the wall.

 ## Part C. Prototype the device